 HIPAA is a federal law that protects or limits access to a person’s medical information.
 The HIPAA exemption to the TCPA covers healthcare marketing messages sent by a covered entity and its business associates and permits these messages even without the consumer’s prior written express consent.
 The definitions of which entities qualify as covered entities and business associates are provided under HIPAA, but generally cover medical providers, health insurance companies, and other businesses that may work with them.

-If a consumer provides a telephone number to a healthcare provider, the provider is allowed to call or send text messages to the consumer as long as the call is limited in scope to the purpose for which the number was provided in the first place.
+Suppose a consumer provides a telephone number to a healthcare provider.
+In that case, the provider is allowed to call or send text messages to the consumer as long as the call is limited in scope to the purpose for which the number was provided in the first place.
 The provision of the telephone number is seen as an invitation to receive calls or text messages.